Snowstorms, Skinny Skis, Yurts, and a Family Tradition

 THIS TRIP IS GOOD FOR anyone capable of cross-country skiing or snowshoeing two or three miles and several hundred feet uphill on groomed trails, including families with young children.
 Some members of the group must be capable of carrying a heavy pack, because you have to bring in all of your food and some other supplies, including propane canisters for the cooking stove and lanterns.

 Season The skiing season generally runs from December through April, and the peak snow-free season from June into October.
 Trails are muddy in spring, but the yurts are available year-round.

 The Itinerary There are 50 miles of marked trails linking the yurts, 20 miles of which are usually groomed once a week, on Thursday or Friday.

 Getting There The yurts are reached from four parking areas along ID 21 between Idaho City and Lowman, an hour to 90 minutes from Boise, depending on road conditions.
 To get to Skyline yurt, start from the Gold Fork Park ’n’ Ski lot, 20 miles north of Idaho City, just past highway mile marker 59.
 An Idaho Park N’ Ski permit is required to park in these lots from Nov.
 15 to April 30.
 They can be purchased at locations in Boise and Idaho City; see the Idaho Parks and Recreation website (below).

-The Yurts The backcountry yurts sleep six and rent for $75 per night, Monday through Thursday, and $90 per night, Friday through Sunday, for the first six people, with a maximum of nine people.
+The Yurts In the winter season (Nov.
+1 through April 30), the backcountry yurts rent for $85 per night, Monday through Thursday, and $100 per night, Friday through Sunday, with a maximum of nine people.
 Three people can sleep on the floor; bring sleeping pads.
 The yurts are popular; make your reservation nine months in advance of your trip’s start date.